 Let's move on to the last phrase of the epigraph on my home page: "sources of semi-autonomous authority."
 By which I mean authorship, or in a broader sense, agency: the act of making essential decisions about any or every aspect of a work under construction.
-Perhaps we might say that authors are humans, while agents are algorithms; in either case someone or something that causes something to be done.
-Autonomous agents do what they want all by themselves; semi-autonomous agents not so much: constraints are placed upon them, they operate within a small realm.
+Perhaps we might say that authors are humans, while agents are algorithms; in either case, someone or something that causes something to be done.
+Autonomous agents do what they want all by themselves; semi-autonomous agents not so much: constraints are placed upon them, and they operate within a small realm.

 I encountered my first computer in 1981, a DEC VAX-11/780 that was the size of three refrigerators standing side by side.
-It also required an air conditioning slightly larger than the computer itself, and had two cake-platter disk drives each the size of a washing machine.
+It also required an air conditioner slightly larger than the computer itself, and had cake-platter disk drives each the size of a washing machine.
 The analog-to-digital/digital-to-analog converter occupied fully half of a 6-ft tall 19-inch rack.
 It had less computing power than your average smartphone today.
 I was enchanted, and I remember my overwhelming desire being nothing more than to teach it to sing.

 No, probably not.
 Humans don't really behave (or perform music, or create art) randomly.
 Randomness is not what distinguishes humans from machines.
 Randomness certainly does exist in nature, but to my way of looking at things, even casual observation indicates that randomness is not the fundamental organizing principle of the universe.
 Instead, everywhere we look, what we see are patterns and hierarchies.
 There's something more complex going on.
 All Douglas-firs resemble each other, but they are not all alike.